grafana/loki/docs/sources/send-data/fluentbit/fluent-bit-loki-tutorial.md

 ### Receiving Fluent Bit protocal logs

 The first step is to configure Fluent Bit to receive logs from the Carnivorous Greenhouse application.
-Since the application is instrumented with Fluent Bit logging framework, it will send logs using the forward protocal (unique to Fluent Bit).
+Since the application is instrumented with Fluent Bit logging framework, it will send logs using the forward protocol (unique to Fluent Bit).
 We will use the `forward` input plugin to receive logs from the application.

 Now add the following configuration to the `fluent-bit.conf` file:
 ```conf